 California is a community property state.
 This means that unless you have a premarital agreement that states otherwise, most assets and debts you and your spouse accumulated during your marriage will be divided.

-At the Law Office of Linda D. States in Sacramento, I will take the time to help you identify and divide the community property during divorce.
+At States Family Law in Sacramento, I will take the time to help you identify and divide the community property during divorce.
 As your lawyer, I will also help you identify and protect your separate propert y.
 Call 916-696-2425 to arrange an attorney consultation.

 What Is Community Property?